-The most comprehensive book on the subject is the Humanure Handbook.
-You can read it free online.
-The only problem is that the Humanure toilet they discuss is very outdated.
-There are also excellent Composting Toilet Guidelines published by the BC Government in Canada.
+The most comprehensive guidelines on the subject are the excellent Composting Toilet Guidelines published by the BC Government in Canada.

 For handy, do-it-yourself people on a strict budget, homemade DIY compost toilets are an excellent solution for the difficult problem of managing human waste.